Stochastic Code Monkeys

 And then, while we were still fussing about Jira tickets and arguing about headcount, the cost of building something dropped to a handful of tokens and a prompt just coherent enough to be dangerous.
 The prototype appeared before the argument finished.

 The myth stayed.
-The month stayed.
-Even the man stayed.
+And the month stayed.
+And even the man stayed, for now.

-The Mythical Man-Month quietly became something else -- call it the Trivial Token Timeline -- where the cost of building collapses, but the cost of being wrong doesn't.
+But the Mythical Man-Month quietly became something else -- I'll rename it the Trivial Token Timeline -- where the cost of building collapses, but the cost of being wrong doesn't.

 Most of the upfront time in software planning was an expensive simulation layer -- which is a polite way of saying we were all sitting in conference rooms pretending a document was the product.
-I have personally watched four adults debate a wireframe as if it might begin moving if we believed hard enough.
+I have personally watched four adults debate a wireframe as if it might turn itself into code if we believed hard enough.
 Someone asks if the button should be blue -- not because it matters yet, but because it's the only part we can actually see.

 The rest was something else -- a codification of engineering beliefs and corporate culture, wrapped in a cloak of post-facto-failure ass-coverage.